hubmapconsortium/ingest-validation-tools/docs/microct/index.md

 <a name="total_sections_analyzed"></a>
 ##### [`total_sections_analyzed`](#total_sections_analyzed)
-The number of sections used for analyzing microCT images.
+The number of sections used for analyzing microCT or OCT images.
 Leave blank if not applicable.

 | constraint | value |
 | --- | --- |